 Effective due diligence involves a multi-faceted approach to evaluate the target company’s financial health, legal compliance, and intellectual property (IP) assets.

-- Financial Analysis: Assessing the company’s financial statements, revenue streams, and liabilities is essential to determine its true value.
-This step helps identify any hidden costs or risks that could impact profitability.
+Financial Analysis: Assessing the company’s financial statements, revenue streams, and liabilities is essential to determine its true value.

 Strategic Negotiation Tactics